-This program is designed for those planning careers in music.
+This program is designed for those planning careers in music/music education.
 Voice or an instrument is elected by the student as an applied major.
 An audition will be held.
 Piano is required for all who are not keyboard majors.
 A recital in the applied major is required at the end of the sophomore year.
 Students are required to complete four credits of music performance electives and four credits of class piano and/or secondary applied voice or instrument.
 A faculty advisor should be consulted before these courses are scheduled.
+Students are strongly recommended to contact the senior institution for transferability and satisfaction of prerequisites in the specific program.